Pre-Existing Conditions and Motor Vehicle Accidents

 Third, make sure your doctor knows everything about your medical condition, because your medical records and your doctor’s testimony will likely be critical to winning your case.
 If your doctor testifies, and your records demonstrate, that you were living a normal life prior to the accident despite your pre-existing condition, you are more likely to succeed.
 Plus, you never want to put your doctor in the position of having to answer a question about your medical history by admitting that they don’t know.

 Fourth, you will likely have to release your medical records to the at-fault party’s insurance company, but they are not entitled to see your entire medical record.
-A skilled attorney will ensure that the insurance company sees only the medical records that are pertinent to your current injury.
+A skilled Indiana medical malpractice attorney will ensure that the insurance company sees only the medical records that are pertinent to your current injury.

 Finally, even with the best case, sometimes awards can be reduced because of pre-existing conditions, even if you meet the conditions for the eggshell skull rule.
 However, with the right legal firm, you can pursue securing the financial justice that you deserve.